Key Precept: The first Adam began the Priest-King dynasty / order, of Melchizedek that culminates with the last Adam.

-The Levites were ordained to be a new order of priests to the entire nation of the children of Israel.
-This did not, however, do away with the priestly order of Mechizedek.
+The Levites were ordained to be a new order of priests to the children of Israel.
+This did not, however, do away with the priestly order of Mechizedek over the whole world.

 As the father / teacher of the Levitical priesthood, Moses was in a higher priesthood.
 There is only one other.
 The Melchizedekian.

 “And of Levi he said, Let thy Thummim and thy Urim be with thy holy one, whom thou didst prove at Massah…for they have observed thy word, and kept thy covenant.
 They shall teach Jacob thy judgments, and Israel thy law: they shall put incense before thee, and whole burnt sacrifice upon thine altar.”
 (Deuteronomy 33:8-10)

 “…consider how great this man was, unto whom even the patriarch Abraham gave the tenth of the spoils.
 And verily they that are of the sons of Levi, who receive the office of the priesthood, have a commandment to take tithes of the people according to the law, that is, of their brethren, though they [their brethren, also] come out of the loins of Abraham: